huongnhdh/rocket-english/README.md

-# rocket-vocab
+# Rocket Vocab
-terminal package for learning vocabulary
+The simple app for learning vocabulary on terminal

-## TODO://

-0. Intergation with FireBase
-1.  ~~Make package on Pypi~~
-2. Classify by know-point
-3. Random by classify
-4. More color with `TrueColor`

 ## Install
 1. Via pip3